| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 RISK ASSESSMENT

-The committee's risk models can be used to project the lung-cancer risk associated
+The committee's risk models can be used to project the lung-cancer risk associated with radon exposure, both for individuals and for the entire US population.

 To extend the models that were developed from miner data to the general population,